Tim Dini

 If somebody were to go to the central business district of your town, pull out a bullhorn and start shouting to passersby that your business sucks and that you are a terrible person, you would certainly do something about it, wouldn’t you?

 In all likelihood, you would ask the person to stop, or at least find out what their problem is and try to correct it.
+So shouldn’t you do the same thing when somebody posts something negative about your business online?

-In many ways, it’s actually worse than using a bullhorn in a public space, because the people who are going to read that negative message are exactly the people you are trying to attract;
+In many ways, it’s actually worse than using a bullhorn in a public space, because the people who are going to read that negative message are exactly the people you are trying to attract; Customers who are looking for the products and services your businesses offers.

+Ideally, if a customer has a problem with your business they ask to speak to a manager or the owner and share their issue so that it can be corrected.
 Sadly, many people today are so enamored by the thrill they get from seeing their comments posted on the internet that they will often skip this logical step and proceed directly to bashing your business online.

 Avoiding Public Feuds and Steering Negativity to Private Portals